samiralam/rules-compendium/docs/phb/3-character-classes/wizard.md

 You can cast Illusion spells without providing Verbal components, and if an Illusion spell you cast has a range of 10+ feet, the range increases by 60 feet.

 You also know the [Minor Illusion](/spells/2619039-minor-illusion) cantrip.
 If you already know it, you learn a different Wizard cantrip of your choice.
-The cantrip doesn’t count against your number of cantrips known.
+The cantrip doesn't count against your number of cantrips known.
 You can create both a sound and an image with a single casting of *Minor Illusion*, and you can cast it as a Bonus Action.

 #### Level 6: Phantasmal Creatures

 You always have the [Summon Beast](/spells/2619106-summon-beast) and [Summon Fey](/spells/2619115-summon-fey) spells prepared.
 Whenever you cast either spell, you can change its school to Illusion, which causes the summoned creature to appear spectral.
-You can cast the Illusion version of each spell without expending a spell slot, but casting it without a slot halves the creature’s Hit Points.
+You can cast the Illusion version of each spell without expending a spell slot, but casting it without a slot halves the creature's Hit Points.
 Once you cast either spell without a spell slot, you must finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) before you can cast the spell in that way again.

 #### Level 10: Illusory Self

 When a creature hits you with an attack roll, you can take a Reaction to interpose an illusory duplicate of yourself between the attacker and yourself.
 The attack automatically misses you, then the illusion dissipates.

-Once you use this feature, you can’t use it again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't use it again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 You can also restore your use of it by expending a level 2+ spell slot (no action required).

 #### Level 14: Illusory Reality

 You have learned to weave shadow magic into your illusions to give them a semi-reality.
 When you cast an Illusion spell with a spell slot, you can choose one inanimate, nonmagical object that is part of the illusion and make that object real.
 You can do this on your turn as a Bonus Action while the spell is ongoing.
-The object remains real for 1 minute, during which it can’t deal damage or give any conditions.
+The object remains real for 1 minute, during which it can't deal damage or give any conditions.
 For example, you can create an illusion of a bridge over a chasm and then make it real and cross it.